d-morrison/IntroStatActivities/_book/04-A06-EDA-1cat_1quant.md

 \vspace{0.5in}

 13. Which measure of spread is robust to outliers?
+Explain your answer.

 \vspace{0.5in}